Here’s a list of five different types, or schools, of yoga disciplines;

-With its origins in ancient India, yoga first appeared in the western world in the late 19th and early 20th century.
+With its origins in ancient India, yoga first appeared in the western world in the late 19th and the early 20th century.
 But it wasn’t until the 1980s that yoga as exercise began to take hold here in the United States.
 Because the discipline has such a long history, there are many different schools or variations of yoga.

-Prana is therefore a type of energy responsible for the body’s life, heat and maintenance.
+Prana is, therefore, a type of energy responsible for the body’s life, heat, and maintenance.

 Prana is typically divided into multiple constituent parts, in particular when concerned with the human body.
-While not all early sources agree on the names or number of these subdivisions, the most common five types of Prana:
+While not all early sources agree on the names or number of these subdivisions, the most common five types of prana:

 - Prana (inward)

 - Apana (outward)

 - Vyana (circulation)